 Woman at front desk helping upset, frustrated angry man

-Tips for Handling Angry Parents
+Tips for Handling Angry Daycare Parents

 An angry parent can appear in front of you with no warning.
 Regardless of what else you may be handling at the moment, you must deal with this frustrating and nerve-racking situation, because your angry parent demands immediate answers.